Code Sheffield: Planning and design

 The first planning pre-application for Code Sheffield was submitted by developer Code Students in July 2019.
 The pre-application design consisted of twin towers, of 33 and 28 storeys, joined by a low-rise podium.
 This was subsequently amended in the full planning application submitted in October 2019, consisting of a single taller tower of 36 storeys adjoining two mid-rise sections of 17 and 12 storeys.
 The design of the tower was subsequently increased again to 38 storeys, which was granted planning permission from Sheffield City Council.

+Originally, the central 38-storey tower was planned to reach a height of 117 m.
+The entire project would have contained up to 1,370 studio apartments, providing student accommodation.
+However, in early 2023 the plans for the building were scaled down due to rising costs.
+The height has been reduced from 38 to 26 storeys and the number of flats has fallen to 960.